 Deutsches Patent- und Markenamt

-As a team of researchers and developers, draw attention to your innovation and let us know about your ideas and projects in the fields of engineering and natural sciences, which since 2017 may also come from the software and algorithms sector.
-The Deutscher Zukunftspreis 2020 can be submitted at any time until the beginning of November 2019.
+As a team of researchers and developers, draw attention to your innovation and let us know about your ideas and projects in the fields of engineering and natural sciences.
+Submissions for the Deutscher Zukunftspreis 2021 can be filed at any time until early November 2020.